 Retired as a Lieutenant Colonel after 28 years in the Army Reserve, Mr. Huppert is a Vietnam War veteran who served with the 101st Airborne.

 A lifelong fan of Will Rogers, Mr. Huppert has also published a book on the American icon titled Will Rogers: One Man Show.
-Mr. Huppert and his late wife, Janice, have two daughters, Stephanie and Sharon, and a son-in-law, Chris.
-He is also a proud grandfather to Abigail and Colin.
+Mr. Huppert and his late wife, Janice, have two daughters, Stephanie and Sharon, and two sons-in-law, Chris and Craig.
+He is also a proud grandfather to Abigail, Colin and Maya.